 EUI is presented in terms of site energy and source energy.
 Site energy is the amount of fuel and electricity consumed by a building as reflected in utility bills.
 Source energy includes fuel consumed to generate electricity consumed at the site, factoring in electric production and distribution losses for the region.

-(if applicable)
+Professional Engineer or Registered Architect Stamp (if applicable)